COLA: A Benchmark for Compositional Text-to-image Retrieval: More metrics and analysis

-We vary the number of attributes in the query for a single object setting and check performance with increasing attributes.
+\xhdr{Performance by number of attributes} We vary the number of attributes in the query for a single object setting and check performance with increasing attributes.
 The results are shown in Figure \ref{fig:CLEVR_num_attr}.
 We see that the baseline CLIP and finetuning has higher performance on single-attribute queries than multi-attribute queries.
 We show that our MM-Adapter maintains improved performance on both the single-attribute and multi-attribute cases.

-\subsection{Other evaluation metrics}
+\xhdr{Other evaluation metrics}

 \xhdr{QueryAll MAP} Recall that in the main paper, we compute MAP among hard distractors for the \task{} single-object setting.
 The hard distractors are images that have \textit{any} of the attributes and object words in the query.
 The model needs to rank the images with the correct attachment of the attributes to the \textit{desired} object (as opposed to simply existing somewhere) to achieve a higher MAP.
 Here, we design another similar hard MAP.
 Here, we restrict the list of images in the pool to have \textit{all} the query attributes and objects.
 Hence, for a query ``cyan metal cylinder'', we rank among images that have ``cylinders'' AND ``cyan'' objects AND ``metal'' objects.
 In the main paper, the MAP uses an OR instead of an AND operation.
 The results are shown in Table \ref{hard_map} and we observe that all trends remain the same with this metric as presented in the main paper.
 However, we observe that that this metric can only be applied to CLEVR since annotations are exhaustive.
 In real datasets like GQA, the number of such annotated hard distractors is limited; hence, we do an OR operation to keep a high number of images to rank from.
 When applied to a dataset like GQA, the trends are the same, but the numbers are spuriously high since there are very few distractor images.